bjorn3/firefox_tab_organize/README.md

 This is a firefox extension to organize and manipulate large amounts of tabs.

+## Installation

+First run `npm install` then go to `about:debugging` > This Firefox > Load Temporary Add-on and select `manifest.json`.
+You will need to do this every time you restart firefox, as unsigned add-ons can't be permanently installed unless you are on ESR or nightly and explicitly enable it in `about:config`.

 ## Features

 * Discard all loaded tabs.
 They will be loaded again once you switch back to them.